-With headquarters in Denmark, Novo Nordisk is a global healthcare company with nearly 100 years of innovation and leadership in diabetes care.
-This heritage has given us the experience and capabilities that also enable us to help people defeat other serious chronic diseases: obesity, haemophilia and growth disorders as well as expanding our research and development efforts into other areas such as cardiovascular, liver and kidney diseases related to diabetes and obesity.
-We employ more than 48,000 people in 80 countries.
+With headquarters in Denmark, Novo Nordisk is a global healthcare company with 100 years of innovation and leadership in diabetes care.
+This heritage has given us the experience and capabilities that also enable us to help people defeat other serious chronic diseases: obesity, haemophilia, and growth disorders, as well as expanding our research and development efforts into other areas e.g., cardiovascular, liver and kidney diseases.
+We employ more than 50,000 people in 80 countries.